Constant Content is one of the best places to sell your writing and make some relatively easy money. Why not try it?

 Do They Sell?

-In my experience the answer is yes, or it's probably more realistic to say around 80 percent of what is on their sells.
+In my experience, the answer is yes, or it's probably more realistic to say around 80 percent of what is on there sells.
 Some articles sell very quickly.
-I wrote a piece the other day, put it on the platform for $70 and it sold in 2 days.
-Usually you have to wait a while longer.
+I wrote a piece the other day, put it on the platform for $70, and it sold in 2 days.
+Usually, you have to wait a while longer.
 Sometimes you will have to wait months for a piece to go.